 Why should you determine your total annual income?
 Because when you’re ready to shop for a home it’s best to get prequalified.
 Annual income affects how much home you can qualify for.
 A mortgage lender looks at your complete financial picture and qualifies you for a mortgage based on that picture.
 In addition to annual income, a lender will look at the savings you have and what debts you owe.
 You are prequalified or preapproved for a loan based on all of those numbers.

 In this step determine the total amount of money you can put down on a home purchase.
 Home affordability should not lead to home impoverishment, so don’t commit all of your funds to your down payment.
 You must protect your financial health from unforeseen hits to your income during and after the home buying process.
 Lenders typically want a 20% down payment to buy a home, but if that’s a high hurdle where you are looking to buy, shop around.
 Many lenders have options and can work with you to find the right loan, depending on your credit score and other factors.

 Calculate Your Expected Mortgage Payment

 Home loan calculators abound online and are great tools for assessing your likely monthly mortgage payment.
-Simply type 'home loan calculator' into your favorite browser and you'll find plenty of options!
+Type 'home loan calculator' into your favorite browser and you'll find plenty of options!
 It’s also a good idea to shop around to find the best mortgage rates.
 If you search online using terms like ‘compare current mortgage rates,’ you can review the published rates from many home loan companies.
-You just plug in data such as a zip code for the area in which you’re house hunting, as well as purchase price, down payment amount and percent, and loan term.
+You just plug in data such as a zip code for the area in which you’re house hunting, purchase price, down payment amount, percent, and loan term.

 The payment will depend on the current interest rates for that day (and remember, they fluctuate constantly), your down payment amount, the term of the loan, and other factors.
 Be sure you account for homeowner insurance payments, property taxes, escrow funds, and potentially, mortgage insurance to accurately determine your payment calculation.